crystallabs/crysterm/documentation/positioning.md

 The solution is same as above, set `height: "100%-2"`.

 Finally, not directly related, but important are variables called xi, xl, yi, and yl.
-They, on the other hand, do correspond to reference (0,0) on the top-left of the screen.
+Those ones do correspond to reference (0,0) on the top-left of the screen.

 xi...xl specifies the column range in which the widget is rendered.
 E.g. a widget at position `left: 10` and `width: 50` has `xi...xl = 10...50`. yi...yl specify the same thing for row range.

-These 4 are enough to position every widget since all widgets are based on a rectangle.
+Those 4 values are enough to position every widget since all widgets are based on a rectangle.

 ## Relative position